Tag Archive for 'roller coaster'

 Photos paulspaper

-Scenic Skyway (A on Google Map)
+Scenic Skyway (A on Map)

 The Scenic Skyway is a one cabin horizontal cable airway, 720m length, 270m above ancient ravines and waterfalls.